Snikeer/kubernetes-homelab/README.md

 #### 3. Configuration & Secret Management
-To demonstrate secure application configuration, a `ConfigMap` was created for non-sensitive environment variables, and a `Secret` resource was implemented for sensitive data (such as database credentials).
+To handle application setup securely, a `ConfigMap` was created for non-sensitive environment variables, and a `Secret` resource was implemented for sensitive data.
 A test pod was deployed to inject these resources as environment variables, verifying successful decryption and decoupling of configuration from container images.

 ```bash
 # Applying ConfigMap, Secret, and Test Pod